twteamware/raspberrypi-ptp/README.md

 This guide explains how to enable support for Precision Time Protocol (PTP) to a Raspberrypi3 running the Raspbian operating system.

-This notes were tested with Raspbian Stretch Lite (2017-11-29).
+This notes were tested with Raspbian Stretch Lite (2018-10-09), running kernel 4.14.71.
 The following type of tasks are required to have a working PTP client on the Raspberry:

-* linux kernel must be patched, configured, built and deployed to the target
+* linux kernel must be configured, built and deployed to the target
 * additional packages must be installed and configured

 ## Preliminary operations